 Does this sound familiar?

-So how do you cope with your heart being in another place where your biz or blog is, while you need to turn up to work everyday or even some days of the week somewhere else?
+So how do you cope with your heart being in another place where your business or blog is, while you need to turn up to work everyday or even some days of the week somewhere else?
 It can be done and done well beautiful you where you don’t feel so weighed down working for someone else.
 Here are my best tips…

 - The most vital thing that I see many of my clients and therefore potentially you may need, is an attitude adjustment regarding how you are viewing your day job.
-If you are hating on it and seeing it as the biggest drain on your business and blog – it’s time to rethink.
+If you are hating on it and seeing it as the biggest drain on your life coaching business and blog – it’s time to rethink.
 Try instead to flip your thinking and see that job with gratitude and grace for the fact it is providing you with the funds to even have your business and blog in the first place.
-The peace of mind it is giving you financially is supporting your business and blog to even be possible.
+The peace of mind it is giving you financially is supporting your life coaching to even be possible.
 You don’t have to love it – but expending energy on hating it doesn’t work for anyone.

 - Try to keep things separate as much as you can.
 If you start taking long business calls while at your day job or blatantly blogging on work time – you will get icky feelings about it or even worse get caught.
 Try to work things so you keep them clearly separated and clean.

 - Use your lunch break.
 So many of us do not take proper lunch breaks even though we are all entitled to and get them.
 Even though you may be ‘at’ or near your work this time is fully yours to do with as you please and is not included in the time I mention in the point above.
-Therefore if you want to step out and check your phone messages and return business calls – look at your smart phone and reply to business or blog related emails – or even sit in a café with your personal tablet for the time you have allocated to you – you absolutely can.
+Therefore if you want to step out and check your phone messages and return calls – look at your smart phone and reply to business or blog related emails – or even sit in a café with your personal tablet for the time you have allocated to you – you absolutely can.
 Please don’t forget to have lunch and take a breather too!

 - Do everything you can to get very good at organisation and planning.
 Sounds a wee bit boring I know but it will truly help you enormously.
-Plan out your days, weeks and months in such a way that you have things like your blogging calendar, appointment diary and business meetings or clients all solidly scheduled.
+Plan out your days, weeks and months in such a way that you have things like your blogging calendar, appointment diary and clients all solidly scheduled.
 Don’t forget to factor in time for business and blog development too because they are the things that will eventually see you be able to make the leap you want to into full time.

 - Be honest.
 If your boss asks you what you do on your days off and you are running your own business – tell them.
-If you have a website or blog it’s going to be pretty jolly hard to keep it from them anyway and so if asked, I think it’s just best to be upfront.
+If you have a website or blog it’s going to be pretty jolly hard to keep it from them anyway and so if asked, it’s just best to be upfront.
 You never know – they may be incredibly supportive and even offer to support or assist.
-I’ve known this to happy more than once!
+I’ve known this to happen more than once!

 - Get support and ask for help.
 Managing two worlds can be tricky and even tiring.
 Access a great coach, mentor, friends or your special loved one for the support you need.
 Ask for it.
 It seems so simple but believe me when I tell you – it can make all the difference while you feel like you’re juggling lots of balls in the air.